zwave-js/node-zwave-js/docs/api/driver.md

 interface TXReport {
 	/** Transmission time in ticks (multiples of 10ms) */
 	txTicks: number;
-	/** Number of repeaters used in the route to the destination, 0 for direct range */
-	numRepeaters: number;
 	/** RSSI value of the acknowledgement frame */ ackRSSI?: RSSI;
 	/** RSSI values of the incoming acknowledgement frame, measured by repeater 0...3 */